 What is considered rental income?

-- Payment to cancel a lease
+- Payment to break or cancel a lease

-- Expenses paid by the tenant
+- Expenses paid by the renter

 - Cleaning supplies

 - Mortgage and other interest paid for the property

 - Insurance – hazard, flood, fire, or liability

 - Maintenance services like lawn care, pest control, and sanitation

 - Accounting or financial advice related to your property

 - Depreciation of the property (not including land)